-We were recently sent a Kid O A – Z Upper Case MagnaTab to review.
+We were recently asked to do a Kid O A – Z Upper Case MagnaTab review.
 These have an RRP of £29.95 and are available online.
+Read on to find out what we thought and to hear the verdict.

 My 4 year old son, Sam has Autism and Sensory Processing Disorder.
 He is currently non verbal, but is able to identify letters and numbers by pointing to them.
 He is fascinated by magnets, so I thought he’d love this item – I wasn’t wrong!